the-nutritionist-mcr/online/tnm-docs/docs/Application/Technical Documentation/working-with-the-backend/working-with-secrets.md

 We do it like this so that each stack has its own unique set of secrets; meaning we can easily associate different environments with different tokens.

+## Add the secret value

+Once you make the above changes and deploy it, you'll have some 'secret' resources created that are available in the AWS console.
+At present, they will have randomly generated values in them.
+You'll need to login to the AWS console and update them to the correct values.

 ## Get the secret at runtime

 To get access to that secret in your [lambda handler](./create-an-api-route.md#create-the-handler-function), do the following: